danijelmartinek/app-template/README.md

 #### Docker (Optional)

-If you prefer to use Docker for local development instead of a local MongoDB instance, the provided docker-compose.yml file can be used.
+If you prefer to use Docker for local development, the provided docker-compose.yml file runs the app in a container and persists the SQLite database on your host file system.

 To do so, follow these steps:

-- Modify the `MONGODB_URI` in your `.env` file to `mongodb://127.0.0.1/<dbname>`
+- Ensure your `.env` file sets `DATABASE_URI=file:./payload.db` (the default value).
-- Modify the `docker-compose.yml` file's `MONGODB_URI` to match the above `<dbname>`
-- Run `docker-compose up` to start the database, optionally pass `-d` to run in the background.
+- Run `docker-compose up` to install dependencies and start the dev server (pass `-d` to run in the background).

 ## How it works